Ed Dudensing

 In 2025, Mr. Dudensing was named to the Consumer Attorneys of California (CAOC) Board of Directors, where he will help shape policy, guide advocacy efforts, and advance CAOC’s mission to protect the rights of consumers and vulnerable communities.
 Mr. Dudensing is the sole author of the Rutter Group’s treatise addressing elder abuse litigation, which came out in 2025.
 He is also a frequent speaker at California Advocates for Nursing Home Reform (CANHR), the state’s largest nursing home advocacy organization, and an adjunct professor at the UC Law San Francisco (formerly Hastings), where he teaches law students about elder abuse litigation.
 As a member of the National Consumer Voice for Long-Term Care, CANHR, CAOC, the American Association of Justice’s Nursing Home Litigation Group, the Sacramento County Bar Association, and the State Bar of California, Mr. Dudensing is actively engaged in the legal and advocacy communities.

-In recognition of his work, Mr. Dudensing has been selected as a Super Lawyer from 2011 to 2025.
+In recognition of his work, Mr. Dudensing has been selected as a Super Lawyer from 2011 to 2026.
+In 2026, he has been named an Attorney of the Year”Finalist for Law.com’s 2026 California Legal Awards, named to Lawdragon’s 2026 500 Leading Lawyers in America guide, and named to Lawdragon's 2026 100 Managing Partners You Need to Know guide.
 In 2025, he was ranked in the Litigation: Mainly Plaintiffs category by the USA Chambers Guide for California.
-Further, in 2025 he was selected as a Top 100 Lawyer in California by the Daily Journal, received the Mentorship Award from the Law.com/ALM California Legal Awards, was named a finalist for SFGate's Best Attorneys and Best Personal Injury Attorney in the Bay Area, and was a named a finalist for “Sacramento’s Favorites” by The Sacramento Bee.
+Further, in 2025, he was selected as a Top 100 Lawyer by the Daily Journal, received the William F. Taylor Memorial Award from the California Advocates for Nursing Home Reform, received the Mentorship Award from the Law.com/ALM California Legal Awards, was named a finalist for SFGate's Best Attorneys and Best Personal Injury Attorney in the Bay Area, and was a named a finalist for “Sacramento’s Favorites” by The Sacramento Bee.
 Dudensing Law was recognized with several prestigious awards in 2024, including being named among the Top Boutique Law Firms by the Daily Journal, acknowledged as Top Lawyers in Sacramento by Sactown Magazine, and honored with the Distinguished Leader Award by The Recorder and Law.com.
 In 2023, he was awarded Advocate of the Year by the Capital City Trial Attorneys.

 After graduating from law school and passing the bar in 1994, Mr. Dudensing clerked for the Honorable Robert C. Broomfield, Chief Judge of the Federal District Court in Arizona, for two years.
 From 1996 to 1999, he was a litigation associate at the international law firm Orrick, Herrington & Sutcliffe.
 From 1999 to 2003, Mr. Dudensing was a Deputy District Attorney in Sacramento County.
 In that role, Mr. Dudensing first-chaired more than 50 trials to verdict.
 As a prosecutor, Mr. Dudensing tried cases of murder, attempted murder, rape, child molestation, and gang crimes, among many others.
 He also handled financial elder abuse cases, which sparked his passion for advocating for this vulnerable population.